UWindsor Three Minute Thesis Competition

 Communication

-• Did the presenter use non-verbal communication (i.e. eye contact, voice modulation, body language) effectively?
+• Did the graduate student use non-verbal communication (i.e. voice modulation, body language) effectively?

-• Did the presenter use language and terminology that was clear, jargon-free, and understandable to a general audience?
+• Did the graduate student use language that was jargon-free, or if jargon was used, was it accompanied with an explanation to make terms understandable to a non-expert audience?

 • Did the presentation follow a logical sequence?